FHantke/brave-browser-wiki/Chromium-rebases.md

 ## Notify Security team of feature changes

-- [ ] Check with the Security team in regards to any possibly relevant changes in features or their default settings.
-Specifically, post link to changes in https://chromium.googlesource.com/chromium/src/+diff/[PreviousVersion]..[NewVersion]/content/public/common/content_features.cc in #security-discussion Slack channel.
+- [ ] Check with the Security team regarding any potentially relevant changes in feature behaviors or defaults.
+Specifically, post a link to changes in https://chromium.googlesource.com/chromium/src/+diff/[PreviousVersion]..[NewVersion]/content/public/common/content_features.cc in #security-discussion Slack channel.

-- [ ] Besides new settings, we'll want to look at brave://components and see if there are new components registered.
-For example, there are components we have either missed (when added) or we never triaged captured in [this GitHub issue](https://github.com/brave/brave-browser/issues/11544).
+- [ ] In addition to new/changed features, check brave://components to see if there are any new components.
+For example, [this GitHub issue](https://github.com/brave/brave-browser/issues/11544) lists components that slipped in during the rebasing process or that we failed to triage in the past.
 There's an issue created to automate this process which you [can find here](https://github.com/brave/brave-browser/issues/11811).

-- [ ] Entitlements to enable new features specific to Chrome are added to `https://source.chromium.org/chromium/chromium/src/+/master:chrome/app/app-entitlements-chrome.plist`.
-Review the new entitlements for each CR bump when new features are added to Chrome.
+- [ ] Entitlements to enable new features specific to Chromium are added to `https://source.chromium.org/chromium/chromium/src/+/master:chrome/app/app-entitlements-chrome.plist`.
+Review the new entitlements for each CR bump when new features are added to Chromium.
 If a new entitlement is added, it most likely will result in the MacOS application failing to launch due to a signature error.

 - [ ] On Android, new permissions can be added in */AndroidManifest.xml or */AndroidManifest.xml.expected.
 Users often ask questions about new permissions on update.
 Any new permissions should be reviewed by the @android-team or @security-team before merge.